phalcon-kit/docs/docs/rest/restful-system.md

 ### Forwards: `indexAction()`

-Zemit's RESTful System provides a standardized approach to handling HTTP requests and mapping them to specific actions within controllers.
+ Phalcon kit's RESTful System provides a standardized approach to handling HTTP requests and mapping them to specific actions within controllers.
 This system ensures efficient and logical routing for CRUD operations and other RESTful interactions.